 Have you ever found yourself staring at a chaotic mess of artboards in Adobe Illustrator, each numbered seemingly at random?
 It’s a common frustration, especially when working on complex projects with numerous iterations.
 Imagine presenting a design proposal where the artboards jump from "Artboard 3" to "Artboard 17" and back to "Artboard 8" – it’s hardly the picture of professional polish.

 The struggle is real: You've spent hours meticulously crafting your designs, only to have the organizational structure of your project undermine your efforts.
 A logical artboard sequence isn't just about aesthetics; it's about streamlining your workflow, ensuring clear communication with collaborators, and maintaining your sanity.
-Fortunately, Adobe Illustrator offers tools to bring order to this chaos.
-In this comprehensive guide, we'll explore how to renumber artboards in Illustrator, transforming your disorganized workspace into a model of efficiency.
+That said, fortunately, Adobe Illustrator offers tools to bring order to this chaos.
+In this practical guide, we'll explore how to renumber artboards in Illustrator, transforming your disorganized workspace into a model of efficiency.

 Mastering Artboard Renumbering in Adobe Illustrator